Jazz seasons in Lenin Hills. IV international festival “Jazz seasons in Leninskie Gorki” Why is it worth going

 As noted in the message, in 2018 the Jazz Seasons festival entered the top 10 musical open-airs in Russia.

-“This is a non-commercial project for us, why do we support it so much as part of the gubernatorial program “Our Moscow Region”?
-Because the content of the festival, the program itself is a priori more expensive than tickets.
-We can't sell expensive tickets: people come here with their families, friends, six or seven people, it should be accessible.
-But at the same time, we have a program of impeccable quality, and this is the difference from commercial, replicated festivals.
-Each time, Igor Mikhailovich Butman and his team, which has amazing connections with the jazz world, have the opportunity to invite the brightest musicians to the Moscow region, ”said Narmin Shiraliyeva, adviser to the governor of the Moscow region on culture with the rank of minister, her words are also cited in the material.
+“This is a non-profit project for us, why do we support it so much within the framework of the governor’s program “Our Moscow Region”?
+Because the content of the festival, the program itself, is a priori more expensive than tickets.
+We cannot sell expensive tickets: people come here with families, friends, six or seven people each - it must be affordable.
+But at the same time, our program is of impeccable quality, and this is the difference from commercial, replicated festivals.
+Every time, Igor Mikhailovich Butman and his team, which has amazing connections with the jazz world, have the opportunity to invite the brightest musicians to the Moscow region,” said Narmin Shiralieva, adviser to the governor of the Moscow region for culture with the rank of minister, her words are also cited in the material.

-The festival also included free workshops on jazz music, painting and pottery.
-Visitors were able to play mini-football, board games, take part in quizzes.
-Games for children, cycling and were also organized.
-A competition for the best photo on Instagram was also organized, the main prize is a soccer ball autographed by the festival participants, the message says.
+The festival also included free master classes on jazz music, painting and pottery.
+Visitors were able to play mini-football, board games, and take part in quizzes.
+Games for children, cycling and... were also organized.
+A competition has also been organized for the best photo on Instagram, the main prize is a soccer ball with the autographs of festival participants, the message says.

-First of all, for the unique combination of the stunning nature of the reserve, the beauty of the architectural ensemble of the ancient Gorki estate, the almost chamber, family atmosphere and, of course, the first-class composition of the participants personally invited by the festival producer Igor Butman.
-Every year, "Jazz Seasons" gather several thousand spectators in the open air!
-This is not surprising - after all, according to tradition, outstanding jazz performers perform on the stage!
+First of all, for the unique combination of the stunning nature of the reserve, the beauty of the architectural ensemble of the ancient Gorki estate, the almost intimate, family atmosphere and, of course, the first-class lineup of participants, personally invited by the festival producer Igor Butman.
+Every year “Jazz Seasons” attracts several thousand spectators in the open air!
+This is not surprising - after all, according to tradition, outstanding jazz performers perform on stage!

-Randy Brekker, John Beasley, Leon "Foster" Thomas, Tony Momrelle, the Oregon band and the best representatives of the Russian jazz scene - Oleg Butman, Sergey Dolzhenkov Quintet, Alina Rostotskaya, Yuliana Rogacheva, Oleg Akkuratov Trio, Vadim Eilenkrig and his group have already participated in the festival Eilenkrig Crew, and many more.
+The festival participants already included Randy Brekker, John Beasley, Leon “Foster” Thomas, Tony Momrelle, the Oregon group and the best representatives of the Russian jazz scene - Oleg Butman, Sergei Dolzhenkov Quintet, Alina Rostotskaya, Yuliana Rogacheva, Oleg Akkuratov Trio, Vadim Eilenkrig and his group Eilenkrig Crew, and many others.

-In 2018, the guests of the festival will have an equally grandiose program!
+In 2018, festival guests will enjoy an equally grandiose program!

-On July 7, on the first day of the festival, the inimitable vocalist and pianist from Sweden, Jonah Nilsson (Dirty Loops), will perform.
-A few years ago, Jonah did what millions of musicians dream of - became world famous in just 1 night!
-As part of the Dirty Loops group, he performed several cover versions of hits that brought the project millions of views on YouTube and worldwide fame.
-Today, Maroon 5 soloist Adam Levine, singers Brian McKnight, Rodney Jerkins, Dallas Austin, and even Stevie Wonder and Quincy Jones are among the musician's fans!
-Also on July 7, the group "Leonid & friends", singer Elliott (USA) and the Oleg Butman Quartet, the Hayk Grigoryan Quintet will perform on the main summer jazz stage of the Moscow Region.
-On the same evening, the guests of the festival will be transported to the Golden era of "jazz fever", which will be recreated for them by the Big Jazz Orchestra of Peter Vostokov.
+On July 7, the first day of the festival, the inimitable vocalist and pianist from Sweden Jonah Nilsson (Dirty Loops) will perform.
+A few years ago, Jonah did what millions of musicians dream of - he became world famous in just 1 night!
+As part of the Dirty Loops group, he performed several cover versions of hits, which brought the project millions of views on YouTube and worldwide fame.
+Today, among the fans of the musician’s work are Maroon 5 lead singer Adam Levine, singers Brian McKnight, Rodney Jerkins, Dallas Austin, and even Stevie Wonder and Quincy Jones!
+Also on July 7, the group “Leonid & friends”, singer Elliott (USA) and Oleg Butman Quartet, Hayk Grigoryan Quintet will perform on the main summer jazz stage of the Moscow region.
+On the same evening, guests of the festival will be transported to the Golden era of the “jazz fever”, which the Big Jazz Orchestra of Peter Vostokov will recreate for them.

-In addition to connoisseurs of jazz music, the festival brought together lovers of painting, floristry, sports and those who simply want to spend their weekends with family and friends.
-Viewers will be able to see firsthand how paintings are created, participate in master classes, lectures and competitions.
+In addition to connoisseurs of jazz music, the festival brought together lovers of painting, floristry, sports and those simply wanting to spend a pleasant weekend with family and friends.
+Viewers will be able to see with their own eyes how paintings are created, participate in master classes, lectures and competitions.

-The full program of "Jazz Seasons" 2017 - the annual festival in the Gorki Leninskiye Museum-Reserve - has been announced!
-This year the musical event will take place on July 8 and 9.
+The full program of “Jazz Seasons” 2017, the annual festival at the Gorki Leninskie Museum-Reserve, has been announced!
+This year the music event will take place on July 8th and 9th.

 Program "Jazz Seasons" 2017